Stuðlagil: Tourism and accessibility

+As of 2026, two tourists have died after falling into the canyon.

 Environmental and socio-economic impacts

 The Kárahnjúkar project remains controversial due to the flooding of highland wilderness and waterfalls like Töfrafoss.
 However, the unintended revelation of Stuðlagil has brought economic revitalization to the remote Jökuldalur region, creating tourism-related jobs and services.
 Local farmers participate in site maintenance and visitor services.

 The canyon is now considered a case of "accidental conservation"—a natural attraction created through human alteration of the landscape.
 It highlights the complex relationship between environmental change, discovery, and tourism in the Anthropocene era.